Teaching of Welsh history: "For Wales, see England"

-According to professor Robert Philips, if it is accepted that history is an important element of national identity, then Wales did not exist in the eyes of pupils in the 20th century.
-Literature evidence confirms that the conflation of "English" and "British" history dominated and that the English curriculum applied just as much to Wales.
+Professor Robert Philips states that, given the significance of historical context in shaping national identity, Welsh students in the 20th century were largely unaware of their nation's distinct past.
+This assertion is supported by literary evidence, which indicates a prevailing focus on "English" and "British" history, as well as the application of the English curriculum in Wales.

 Jeremy Slater says that history education in Wales was "mostly a jumble of Acts of Parliament, of kings and battles in English history, leavened in the latter decades by forays in social and local history."
 History of the English curriculum was "largely British, or rather Southern English; Celts looked in to starve, emigrate or rebel; the North to invent looms or work in mills; abroad was of interest once it was part of the Empire; foreigners were either, sensibly allies, or, rightly, defeated.
 Skills - did we even use the word?- were mainly those of recalling accepted facts about famous dead Englishmen, and communicated in a very eccentric literary form, the examination length essay.
-It was an inherited consensus, based largely on hidden assumptions."
+It was an inherited consensus, based largely on hidden assumptions.

 In the 20th century, there were multiple reports concluding that Welsh history was taught inadequately and a recommendation from 1931 that at least one question was asked on Welsh history, which had not been taken on by the WJEC (exam board) after the second world war. this continued until 1967, when the Gittins report called for Welsh students to be taught more Welsh history.
 This was then blamed on the lack of curriculum direction following the Education Act 1944 and lack of Welsh devolved institutions.
-The only inclusion of Welsh history was a ration of Welsh history and occasional local or Welsh mention, with no nationalised policy.
-Proposed reasons include English control in Wales, lack of Welsh devolved institutions and suspicions in the South Wales industrialised areas of Welsh nationalism.
+The Butler Education Act of 1944 implemented three stages of education, primary, secondary, and further, which finally replaced the old parallel system whereby the only education open to the majority was an elementary one.
+After this, in Industrial Wales, particularly, the primary schools were little different from those of England as in 1961, only 17.6 per cent of Welsh children between the ages of five and fifteen could speak or understand Welsh.
+The only inclusion of Welsh history was a ration of Welsh history and occasional local or Welsh mention, with no nationalized policy.
+Proposed reasons include English control in Wales, lack of Welsh devolved institutions and suspicions in the South Wales industrialized areas of Welsh nationalism.